zephyrproject-rtos/zephyr/doc/application/apps_structure.rst

 ================================

-Create an application Makefile to define basic information such as the kernel type, microkernel or nanokernel, and the platform configuration used by the application.
+Create an application Makefile to define basic information such as the kernel type, microkernel or nanokernel, and the board configuration used by the application.
 The build system uses the Makefile to build an image with both the application and the kernel libraries called either :file:`microkernel.elf` or :file:`nanokernel.elf`.